lhtin/You-Dont-Know-JS/this & object prototypes/ch4.md

 "Class/Inheritance" describes a certain form of code organization and architecture -- a way of modeling real world problem domains in our software.

-OO or class oriented programming stresses that data __intrinsically__ has associated behavior (of course, different depending on the type and nature of the data!) that operates on it, so proper design is to package up (aka, __encapsulate__(封装)) the data and the behavior together.
+OO or class oriented programming stresses that data __intrinsically__(本质上) has associated behavior (of course, different depending on the type and nature of the data!) that operates on it, so proper design is to package up (aka, __encapsulate__(封装)) the data and the behavior together.
 This is sometimes called "data structures" in formal computer science.

 For example, a series of characters that represents a word or phrase is usually called a "string".
 The characters are the data.
 But you almost never just care about the data, you usually want to *do things* with the data, so the behaviors that can apply *to* that data (calculating its length, appending data, searching, etc.) are all designed as methods of a `String` class.